Highpoint2000/DX-Alert/README.md

-## Version 3.5 (only works from web server version 1.2.8.1 and CanLogServer version 2.0 !!!)
+### Version 3.5a (only works from web server version 1.2.8.1 and CanLogServer version 2.0 !!!)

-- Upper distance limit installed
+- Implemented handling of special characters in the server name
-- Added second Telegram channel
+- Daily update check for admin

 ## Installation notes: